 OpenPipe is another service that is designed around being a pass-through that you can use to collect training data from GPT-4 and then use that stored data to fine-tune your own models in production.
 So there’s a way in which we are mis-using this service.

 However is easy to upload your own data files; they use the OpenAI JSONL format for training data, but add a key split which lets you specify train/test split (otherwise it will randomly select 10%).
 But, (as of late-June 2024)there is no way to download these test results.
 They want you to do LLM-based reranking and evaluation as a comparison, but don’t support a simple data download.
 So you have to re-call the model to do inferences if you want this data (which is slightly wasteful, but so it is).
+(UPDATE OCT 2024: This is now supported!
+Yay!)
 Those evaluation capabilities, are mostly based on GPT-4 rescoring rather than the types of supervised checking that we use.

 Current base models support a few different things, including Llama-3 variants and a pass-through to GPT-3.5. (update July 2024) They are now supporting the newest Llama3 variants and pass-through to GPT-4o-mini fine tuning.